 Appearance can vary

 Pine tar is a natural product which means different batches may give a different look.
-Appearance will depend on the species of pine and the method used to create the pine tar.
+The appearance will depend on the species of pine and the method used to create the pine tar.
 The stain-like finish it creates may be light or dark.
 It’s best if you mix the amount you need to paint the whole surface if you want to achieve a consistent appearance.

 Use a wide brush